Ben’s Blog | News From Ben’s Bus

 The EGSW is located in Val Thorens, part of the famous les 3 vallees ski area in France.
 The resort offers fantastic skiing and even better apres-ski, complemented by the brilliant activities and events laid on by the organisers.

-Extra buses are available from Geneva Airport to Val Thorens, with 11 running up to the resort on the 22nd March.
-We also have transfers from Grenoble Airport to Val Thorens and Lyon Airport to Val Thorens.
+Extra buses are available from Geneva Airport with 11 running up to the resort on the 21st March.
+We also have transfers from Grenoble Airport and Lyon Airport.
 Return transfers cost from €107pp.

 GENEVA AIRPORT TO THE EUROPEAN GAY SKI WEEK VAL THORENS